Daniele Polencic

 6/8

-• The request has a real IP address as the destination and it can proceed normally.
+• The request has a real IP address as the destination, and it can proceed normally.

 7/8

-The request has a real IP address as the destination and it can proceed normally.
+The request has a real IP address as the destination, and it can proceed normally.

 8/8

-Does iptables use round-robin?
+Does iptables use round-robin for load balancing?

 And this is precisely what happens in Kubernetes.